 Stacy Gillespie, Data Collection Manager, came to the Center in August 2010.
-With Jacqueline Good, she is responsible for coordinating the day-to-day operations of the Center's call center, including scheduling, staffing, and data quality control.
+Ms. Gillispie is responsible for coordinating the day-to-day operations of the Center's call center, including scheduling, staffing, and data quality control.
 She develops and delivers training, monitors interviewer performance, and designs best practices for the call center staff to ensure efficient project completion.
 She has previous experience as a work force analyst, specializing in trending analysis to improve the functionality and productivity of a contact center.
 Ms. Gillespie holds a B.S. in Elementary Education from Millersville University.

 Michelle Zhang, Database Developer and Programmer, began working at the Center in August 2011.
 She has an extensive background in software engineering, and has created applications that support information systems, survey research projects, and manufacturing activities.
 She has also developed and maintained complex databases and provided IT support for businesses.
-At the Center, Ms. Zhang assists the management team by building databases for research projects, as well as web- and windows-based internal applications that support those projects.
+At the Center, Ms. Zhang builds databases for research projects, as well as web- and windows-based internal applications that support those projects.
 She also develops and maintains the SQL report generators for all research, including CATI-based surveys.
 In addition, she provides support to Franklin & Marshall’s GIS Lab.
 Ms. Zhang holds a B.S. in Business Information Systems and an M.S. in Management of Information Systems, both from Utah State University.
-She also earned a B.S.in Accounting while at Utah State.

 Julia Haigh, Office Administrator, came to the Center as an interviewer in 2003, and quickly became one of the team of senior interviewers.
 She has also served as a member of our research support staff, managing data entry, interviewing, and special assignments.
-As office administrator, Ms. Haigh supervises the part-time interviewing staff and is responsible for the day-to-day human resources and business needs of the Center.
+As office administrator, Ms. Haigh is responsible for the day-to-day human resources and business needs of the Center.
 She holds a B.A. from Millersville University, and has also worked in publishing as both an editor and copy editor.

-Kathy Whitaker, Call Center Shift Leader, joined the Center as a Telephone Interviewer in April 2008, and has been a member of our supervisory team since July 2009.
+Kathy Whitaker, Call Center Shift Leader, joined the Center as a Telephone Interviewer in 2008, and has been a member of our supervisory team since 2009.
 During telephone surveys, she manages the call center, working closely with interviewers to ensure all protocols and procedures are followed.
-Before coming to the center, Ms. Whitaker worked for 9 years in a consulting engineering firm, and for 15 years in the banking industry.
-She has significant experience in network, PC, and IT support, and has taught software classes and carried out Research and Development for specialty computer applications.
+Before coming to the Center, Ms. Whitaker worked for 9 years in an engineering firm, and for 15 years in the banking industry.
+She has significant experience in network, PC, and IT support, and has taught software classes and carried out research and development for specialty computer applications.
 Ms. Whitaker also has experience in administration and accounting.
-In addition to working at the Center, she is an Executive Assistant for a local dental product manufacturing firm.